Observation of a superradiant phase transition with emergent cat states

 where $a^{\dagger }$ ($a$) denotes the creation (annihilation) operator for the photonic field with frequency $\omega _{p}$, $\lambda $ is the qubit-resonator coupling strength, $\sigma_{z}=|e\rangle\langle e|-|g\rangle\langle g|$, and $\sigma_{-}=|g\rangle\langle e|$ are Pauli operators for the qubit.
 Under the condition $ \nu _{1}\gg \lambda ,K,\delta$ with $\delta =\omega _{p}-\omega _{0}-2\nu _{1}$, the resonator interacts with the qubit at the second sideband associated with the first modulation, while the drive works at the carrier, as shown in Fig.~1(a).

 The effective dynamics can be well understood in terms of the motion of a spin-1/2 in magnetic fields.
-As shown in Fig.~1(b), the transverse drive can be thought of as a static magnetic field of strength $B_{0}=2KJ_{0}(\mu)$ along the $x$-axis, forcing the Bloch vector of the qubit to make a Larmor precession with angular frequency $ B_{0}$, where $J_{m}(\mu)$ denotes the $m$th Bessel function of the first kind with $\mu=\varepsilon_{1}/\nu$.
+As shown in Fig.~1(b), the transverse drive can be thought of as a static magnetic field of strength $B_{0}=2KJ_{0}(\mu)$ along the $x$-axis, forcing the Bloch vector of the qubit to make a Larmor precession with angular frequency $ B_{0}$, where $J_{m}(\mu)$ denotes the $m$th Bessel function of the first kind with $\mu=\varepsilon_{1}/\nu_1$.
 The second longitudinal modulation acts as the combination of two components: $B_{1}^{\pm}$ that have the same amplitude $|B_{1}^{\pm}|=\varepsilon_{2}/4$, but rotate with opposite angular velocities $\pm\nu_{2}$ on the $yz$-plane.
-However, the quantized light field behaves like a magnetic field with the $x$- and $y$-components $B_{2}^{x}=2\eta \left(a+a^{\dag}\right)$ and $B_{2}^{y}=2i\eta \left(a^{\dag}-a\right)$.
-When $B_{0}=\nu_{2}\gg B_{1},~B_{2}^{x(y)}$, in the framework coinciding with the Larmor precession, the components $B_{1}^{-}$ and $B_{2}^{y}$ can be discarded due to fast rotations [see Fig.~1(c)].
-Consequently, the dynamics can be described by the effective quantum Rabi Hamiltonian
+On the other hand, the quantized light field behaves like a magnetic field with the $x$- and $y$-components